HLCarbon/DeepResearch-implementation/README.md

     npm start
     ```

+4. Follow the prompts to enter your research query and parameters.

+The final report will be saved as `output.md` in the `deep-research` directory.
 For example, you could use the following query:
 "I would like to research about mcp.
 Where did it start, what it entails, why is it used, what are its benefits, disadvantages, when to use it and when to not use it."
-Which was the query used to generate the report currently present in the output file.
+This was the query used to generate the report currently present in the output file.

-4. Follow the prompts to enter your research query and parameters.

-The final report will be saved as `output.md` in the `deep-research` directory.

 ## Project Structure